 It’s no secret that there are tons of businesses just like yours, and all of you do the same thing – provide materials or services for a specific job.
 Offering the same kind of services as other general contractors makes you no different, and customers will often choose either a trusted partner or the most affordable service provider.
 Cutting corners just to break even with other competitors will be no good for your business.

 To avoid this from happening, offer a specialization or cater to a niche market.
 You might decide to concentrate more on doing office jobs rather than focusing on residential properties, for example, although you should make sure that there is a good balance between your specialization and general services.
+Houseace is a good example of a business disrupting the niche by taking the contractor and renovation process online.
 Always maintain your competitive edge to stand out without forgetting your larger audience.

 - Being an expert in certain areas allows you to keep healthier profits.